goh-chunlin/my-learning-notes/README.md

 >
 > Working in the airport helps me to gain experience in software development.
 Even though my main focus is web development, I also work on cloud computing, mobile apps, and IoT projects.
 However, since it's not a software development company, I am missing some important experience such as constructing quality software with a professional software team.
 >
 > To overcome this, as a fan of self-learning, I thus choose to spend after office hour to learn new skills and new information in order to keep up with the fast-paced changes in software development field.
-So, I create this repository to not only share what I've learned, but also to learn from contributors to this notes so we can learn together. =)
+So, I create this repository to not only share what I've learned, but also to learn from contributors to this notes.
+If you would like to make contributions to make this set of notes better, feel free to do so!
+Let's learn together. =)

 ## My Learning Journey